 Borrowers that apply for loans on P2P lending platforms tend to be higher-risk borrowers who won’t qualify for a loan through a bank.

-If you’re concerned about losing money, you can use a site like Credible that has higher lending standards.
+If you’re concerned about losing money, you can use a site like Credible which has higher lending standards.

 4. Write a book